We approach each and every student with empathy and compassion

 Over the years he has become proficient at 3D modeling, 3D printing, laser cutting, astrophotography, archery, mountain biking, and puzzle box and board game design.

-In his spare time, he is a tennis addict and a collector/fan of 60s vinyl.
-He and his wife, Laraine, have ushered three kids through the Acton school system, and well understand the many challenges of a highly competitive school systems.
-Their children have left them with Leo, a sixteen-year-old Cairn Terrier who is a dead-ringer for Toto.
-In addition to tutoring and competing with Leo for the choicest foods, Don also writes and edits strategic plans for nonprofits.
+In his spare time, Don is a tennis addict and a collector of 60s vinyl.
+He and his wife, Laraine, have ushered three kids through the Acton school system, and he well understands the many challenges of a highly competitive school system.
+Don enjoys spending time with his dogs, Abe and Teddy, and, in addition to tutoring, Don also writes and edits strategic plans for nonprofits.

 Ellen is enthusiastically supportive of a wide variety of learning styles.
 Her educational experience encompasses public and private settings and students of many ages and backgrounds.
 She has earned a master’s in Integrated Day Education from Antioch New England Graduate School, and a second master’s from the Harvard Graduate School of Education.
 Ellen is licensed as a teacher and administrator in Massachusetts and prefers to spend her time working face-to-face with individual students.